truecharts/public/website/src/content/docs/news/2025-04-10-clustertool-v2.md

   - "2025"
 ---

+Just one year ago, we were fully dedicated to building TrueNAS SCALE Apps and where forced to move forward to greener pastures.
+Now, only a year later we've moved to being fully compatible with nearly every kubernetes platform out there, while still offering a staggering amount of Helm Charts.

+After long consideration, we've decided to stop providing forks/mirrors of complicated charts such as Traefik, Prometheus and so forth.
+With SCALE gone, we simply don't need to anymore and users are free to directly consume the upstream charts instead!

+This has also allowed us to complete reevaluate which software we're using to back the ClusterTool defaults.
+And hence, ClusterTool V2 is born!

 ## New Clustertool v2 Launches with NGINX Backend and Major Upgrades

 The highly anticipated Clustertool v2 is officially released, bringing a host of improvements and a fundamental architectural shift: